How to Make Ginger Beer (My Tried-and-True Home-Brew Recipe)

-Ginger beer is a delicious, refreshing beverage perfect for the summer and fall; and of course, can be enjoyed any time of the year.
+Ginger beer is a delicious, refreshing beverage perfect for the summer and fall, though it can, of course, be enjoyed at any time of the year.
+Sounds delicious, right?

 You can make ginger beer at home without using the GBP as a fermenter, since it can be kind of difficult to get your hands on.
 Brewer’s yeast, wine yeast, and even baker’s yeast will work just fine.
 If you’re looking for something a little different, you should give ginger beer a taste!
 Try this recipe, which requires no special equipment or brewing know-how.

 - 2-liter bottle (old soda bottles "recycle" well for ginger beer)